diyclassics/diyclassics.github.io/cv.md

 - 2013\.
 "A Non-Latin Script in the Digital Archive: Greek OCR and Google Books."
 Remembering, Forgetting, Imagining: The Practices of Memory, Digital Humanities roundtable, Fordham University.
 - 2012\. "*Laudatio*, Lineage and Legacy in Cicero’s *Brutus*."
 Exegi Monumentum Aere Perennius: Self-Promotion in the Ancient World, University at Buffalo.
 - 2012\.
 "The Poet Who Dreamt He Was a Poet: Lucretius and the Problem of Inspiration."
 And Now for Something Completely Different: Transformation and Transcendence in Antiquity, University of Wisconsin-Madison. [[abstract]](../the-poet-who-dreamt){:.cv-link}
 - 2011\.
 "Short on Erotics: Eros as Epic Hero in Apollonius Rhodius’ *Argonautica* 3.275-298."
 Desire: From Eros to Eroticism, CUNY Graduate Center, Department of Comparative Literature.
+November 10. [[abstract]](../short-on-erotics){:.cv-link}
 - 2011\.
 "Dice Play and Wordplay in Apollonius Rhodius’ *Argonautica* 3.111-128."
 Why So Serious?: The Past and Its Diversions, University of Michigan.
 - 2010\.
 "The Hyper-Alexandrianism of Virgilian Centos and Girl Talk's Mashups."
 All Roads Lead From Rome, Rutgers University. [[abstract]](../hyper-alexandrianism){:.cv-link}